ccsfsph/.github/profile/README.md

 ### For user

-Access [https://ccsfsph.github.io/](https://ccsfsph.github.io/) to see how to use it!
+Access our document [https://ccsfsph.github.io/](https://ccsfsph.github.io/) to see how to install and use it!

 ### For developer